-Professor Viviana Cordova Coleman’s book Visual Experiences: A Concise Guide to Digital Interface Design, was published in 2017 by CRC Press – Taylor & Francis Group.
-Professor Cordova was one of five experts who contributed an essay about the Microsoft HoloLens to a special feature on the best-designed products of all time, published in Scientific American, Salon, and the Christian Science Monitor.
-Professor Cordova Coleman was recently awarded a DCS Corp Grant, a contractor for the US Army Research Lab, for her research in collaboration with Computer Science Professor Nilanjan Banerjee.
+Professor Carla Viviana Cordova Coleman’s book Visual Experiences: A Concise Guide to Digital Interface Design, was published in 2017 by CRC Press – Taylor & Francis Group.
+She was one of five experts who contributed an essay about the Microsoft HoloLens to a special feature on the best-designed products of all time, published in Scientific American, Salon, and the Christian Science Monitor.
+She was recently awarded a DCS Corp Grant, a contractor for the US Army Research Lab, for her research in collaboration with Computer Science Professor Nilanjan Banerjee.

 Cathy Cook, Associate Professor

-Professor Cathy Cook is exhibiting her interactive installation Mimicking Whooper and the large-scale photographs as part of the group exhibition Birdland and the Anthropocene curated by Lynne Parks, October 6 – 29 at The Peale Center in Baltimore.
-IMDA alum Nicole Shiflet is also included in the exhibition and current IMDA student Idil Yakut designed the exhibition catalog.
-Professor Cook will be speaking about her work at the exhibition on October 21.
+Professor Cathy Cook recently exhibited her interactive installation Mimicking Whooper and the large-scale photographs as part of the group exhibition Birdland and the Anthropocene curated by Lynne Parks, in October, 2017 at The Peale Center in Baltimore.
+Her work was featured in an article in the Baltimore Sun about the exhibition.
 Professor Cook was the Production Designer for the short film Commercial for the Queen of Meatloaf, which will be screened on September 30 at Made in Baltimore Short Film Series at the Creative Alliance in Baltimore.
 The film will also be shown as part of the Locavore Film Series (http://www.wifv.org/programs/locavore-film-series/?) in Arlington ,VA, and the Sidewalk Film Festival in Birmingham, Alabama.

 Mark Durant, Professor

-Professor Durant will be a speaker as part of the Visiting Artist Lecture Series at the Massachusetts College of Art (October 10), at Fordham University (October 16), and at the Photo Alliance at the San Francisco Art Institute on October 20, 2017.
+Professor Durant was a speaker at the Visiting Artist Lecture Series at the Massachusetts College of Art (October 10), at Fordham University (October 16), and at the Photo Alliance at the San Francisco Art Institute on October 20, 2017.
 A review of Professor Durant’s book ’27 Contexts: An Anecdotal History in Photography by UCLA Art Historian George Baker appeared in 4Columns.
 He published a review of the Callahan, Siskind, White exhibition at the Baltimore Museum of Art for Photograph Magazine.
 An interview with Professor Durant by Sarah Coleman was recently published in The Literate Lens.

 Eric Dyer, Professor

-Professor Eric Dyer presented his work at the Material Desires in the Digital Age Conference at Duke University in September 2017.
-Professor Dyer was commissioned to create a new sculptural animated work Shabamanetica for LightCity Baltimore in spring 2017.
-Professor Dyer has been honored as a Fulbright Fellow, Sundance New Frontier Artist, Creative Capital Artist, and Guggenheim Fellow.
-His work is represented by Ronald Feldman Fine Arts, New York.
+Professor Eric Dyer’s TEDx talk in Charlottesville eas selected to be published on TED.com, and can be accessed here.
+Professor Dyer presented his work at the Material Desires in the Digital Age Conference at Duke University in September 2017.
+In Spring 2017, Professor Dyer was commissioned to create a new sculptural animated work Shabamanetica for LightCity Baltimore.

 Vin Grabill, Associate Professor